maddenp/iotaa/README.md

     ready = False
     water = ids(steeping_tea(cupdir))[0]
     if water.exists():
-        tea_time = dt.datetime.fromtimestamp(water.stat().st_mtime)
+        water_poured_time = dt.datetime.fromtimestamp(water.stat().st_mtime)
-        ready_time = tea_time + dt.timedelta(seconds=10)
+        ready_time = water_poured_time + dt.timedelta(seconds=10)
         now = dt.datetime.now()
         ready = now >= ready_time
         yield asset(None, lambda: ready)
-    if water.exists() and not ready:
+        if not ready:
             logging.info("Tea steeping for %ss more", int((ready_time - now).total_seconds()))
+    else:
+        yield asset(None, lambda: False)
     yield steeping_tea(cupdir)
 ```

 Here, the asset being yielded is abstract: It represents a certain amount of time having passed since the boiling water was poured over the tea.
 (The observant reader will note that 10 seconds is insufficient, though useful for this demo.
 Try 3 minutes for black tea.)
 The path to the `water` file is located by calling `ids()` on the return value of `steeping_tea()` and taking the first element.
-If the water was poured long enough ago, `steeped_tea` is ready; if not, it should be during some future exeuction of this workflow.
-The function finaly yields the `steeping_tea` task it requires.
+If the water was poured long enough ago, `steeped_tea` is ready; if not, it should be during some future execution of this workflow.
+The function finally yields the `steeping_tea` task it requires.
 There are no post-yield statements, because there's nothing this task can do to make its asset -- time passed -- ready.
 It can only wait.

 The `steeping_tea()` and `tea_bad()` functions are again straightforward `@task` functions, making use of the `ingredient()` helper: